casper-network/docs-archive/economics/consensus.rst

 Bids
 ^^^^

-Each bid is an agglomeration of tokens from a prospective or current validator and its delegators.
+Each bid is a collection of tokens from a prospective or current validator and its delegators, considered in the auction as a single total.
 Bids and delegations can be freely increased, but withdrawal is subject to an unbonding period governed by the *unbonding_delay* chainspec parameter.
 Unbonding tokens are not considered during the auction.
 Consequently, the exact amount of the bid, which translates into protocol weight for winning validators, can vary within an era, with the bids visible in the switch block determining the winners.

 Each bid is associated with a delegation rate, which can be changed at any time, and activity status.
 Both of these are described in subsequent sub-sections.